-- (3).
-Increase in coverage; - (4).
-Construction of a building or expansion of a structure; - (5).
-Structural alteration; - (6).
-Change in use or new business occupancy; - (7).
-Erection or expansion of signage; - (8).
-Installation or expansion of piers and docks; - (9).
-An activity that requires inspection by the CEO to determine compliance with this title; or - (10).
-Creates one or more acres of disturbed area. - (11).
+(7).
+Erection or expansion of signage;

+311 (8).
+Installation or expansion of piers and docks;

+(9).
+An activity that requires inspection by the CEO to determine compliance with this title; or

+315 (10).
+Creates one or more acres of disturbed area.

+317 (11).
 Structure demolition.

+319 F. Application.

+320 (1).
+Plans.

-[Added 9-24-2012 by Ord.
-No. 12-11] - F. Application. - (1).
-Plans. - a.
-All applications for building/regulated activity permits are to be accompanied by plans showing the actual dimensions and shape of the lot to be built upon, including but not limited to property and setback lines; the exact sizes and locations and dimensions of the proposed building or alteration of any existing structures and the proposed sewage disposal systems as designed by a Maine-licensed site evaluator.
+(a) All applications for building/regulated activity permits are to be accompanied by plans showing the actual dimensions and shape of the lot to be built upon, including but not limited to property and setback lines; the exact sizes and locations and dimensions of the proposed building or alteration of any existing structures and the proposed sewage disposal systems as designed by a Maine-licensed site evaluator.
 The Code Enforcement Officer may waive the requirement for plans in the case of minor interior alterations which in the CEO's opinion do not result in a change in use.
 The application is to include such other information as lawfully may be required by the Code Enforcement Officer to determine conformance with and provide for the enforcement of this title.
-All plans and correspondence are to include the map and lot designation of the property concerned in the upper right-hand corner. - b.
-At any time between the initial request for a building/regulated activity permit and the granting of final occupancy certificate the CEO or designated representative is to have access to the subject property and structures without obtaining prior permission, written or oral, from the property owner or applicant, except when a temporary occupancy permit has been given to the dwelling owner or applicant. - (2).
+All plans and correspondence are to include the map and lot designation of the property concerned in the upper right-hand corner.

+(b) At any time between the initial request for a building/regulated activity permit and the granting of final occupancy certificate the CEO or designated representative is to have access to the subject property and structures without obtaining prior permission, written or oral, from the property owner or applicant, except when a temporary occupancy permit has been given to the dwelling owner or applicant.

+(2).
 Drainage and sewage disposal.
 Wherever on-site subsurface disposal is contemplated, the approval of building/regulated activity permit applications are subject to evidence of satisfactory subsurface soil conditions for drainage and sewage disposal and prior obtainment of a subsurface wastewater disposal permit.
-Such evidence must be furnished in compliance with the Maine State Plumbing Code and § 16.7. - (3).
+Such evidence must be furnished in compliance with the Maine State Plumbing Code and § 16.7 or § 16.8.

+(3).
 Fee.
 Except for municipality permits, application for a building/regulated activity permit must be accompanied by a fee which is established by the Town Council.
 (See Appendix A, Fee Schedules.)

-[Amended 9-26-2011 by Ord.
-No. 11-15] - (4).
+(4).
 Flood hazard ordinance.
-Any building or structure that might be erected in an area subject to periodic flooding must meet all conditions of Chapter 15.3, relating to flood hazard permit and review procedure, of this Code and the applicable Federal Emergency Management Agency (FEMA) regulation(s).
-No alteration of the natural contour of the land by grading or filling for any purpose is permitted in an area subject to periodic flooding. - (5).
+Any building or structure that might be erected in an area subject to periodic flooding must meet all conditions of §16.5.11, relating to flood hazard permit and review procedure, of this Code and the applicable Federal Emergency Management Agency (FEMA) regulation(s).
+No alteration of the natural contour of the land by grading or filling for any purpose is permitted in an area subject to periodic flooding.

+(5).
 Conformance to standards.
-[Amended 5-30-2012 by Ord.
-No. 12-04] - a.
-All developments must be in conformance with the procedures, standards and requirements of this title. - b.
-All work that requires a building/regulated activity permit must conform to 16.2 Administration Page 7 of 22 the Maine Uniform Building and Energy Code (MUBEC), pursuant to 10 M.R.S. § 9721 et seq., which is adopted by the Department of Public Safety, Bureau of Building Codes and Standards, Maine Technical Building Codes and Standards Board, by Rule 16-635, Chapters 1 through 6, as may be amended from time to time.